Bokosuka Wars: Release

 Originally developed in 1983 for the Sharp X1 computer, it won ASCII Entertainment's first "Software Contest" and was sold boxed by them that year.
 An MSX port was then released in 1984, followed in 1985 by versions for the S1, PC-6000mkII, PC-8801, PC-9801, FM-7 and the Family Computer (the latter released on December 14, 1985).

 LOGiN Magazine's November 1984 issue featured a sequel for the X1 entitled New Bokosuka Wars with the source code included.
 With all-new enemy characters and redesigned items and traps, the level of difficulty became more balanced.
 It was also included in Tape Login Magazine's November 1984 issue, but never sold in any other form.

 The PC-8801 version used to be sold as a download from Enterbrain and was ported for the i-Mode service in 2004.
 The Famicom version was released for the Wii Virtual Console on April 8, 2008.

-A sequel, Bokosuka Wars II was released in Japan on November 10, 2016 for the PlayStation 4 and Xbox One.
-A western release was released in February 2017 for Xbox One and October 2017 for PlayStation 4.
+A sequel, Bokosuka Wars II, by Japanese developer Pygmy Studio, was released in Japan on November 10, 2016 for the PlayStation 4 and Xbox One.
+A western version was released in February 2017 for Xbox One and October for PlayStation 4.
 A Nintendo Switch version was released on March 19, 2020 in Japan.
+The sequel has the option of choosing between two graphics modes: one that is similar to the two 1980's predecessors and a more modern one.
+It also adds several major new features including a third faction and a co-op mode for 2 players.

 Plot

-In the later Famicom version, King Suren's forces have been captured and turned into trees and rocks by King Ogereth.
-King Suren has to release his warriors from trees and rocks, and defeat King Ogereth's forces.
+In the later Famicom version, King Suren's forces have been captured and turned into trees and rocks by King Ogreth.
+King Suren has to release his warriors from trees and rocks, and defeat King Ogreth's forces.
 The allies coming from trees and rocks only appear in the Famicom version.

 In the earlier X1, MSX and PC computer versions, however, the player starts with a complete army and may gain some extra knights by freeing them from prison cells, not from trees or rocks.
 There are no soldiers turned into objects in the original computer versions.